 You see, I am no expert in the finance world; I am learning along the way, like you, the student.
 However, once I understand a concept after researching and experimenting it, I am able to explain it well and in actual human words.
 I’ve done this with my WTF series and now with Student Guides.

 Since moving away from the UK and prioritising work over studying, I’ve decided to focus Financially Mint less on students and more towards young people as a whole in Europe.
 I want to help other 20 something year olds get started with money basics, no matter which country they’re in.

 What will you get from Financially Mint?

-My goal is for students to use Financially Mint as their tool to understanding money and sorting out their finances.
+My goal is for students to use Financially Mint as their tool to understanding and managing money.
 I not only want you to have a budget, start saving and be frugal.
 I also want you to understand the why.
 Why be frugal?
 Why budget?
 Why should I earn more money?

 I want you to graduate financially MINT (it’ll catch on eventually):

 - Ready for the adult world.
 Savings in place, working at a good job and with some goals for the future.

 - Financially literate: being in control of your money means having options.
 It means having the freedom to do what you want, knowing you don’t need to stress or worry about money.

 Understanding this at a super young age will change your life.
 I know this because I meet way too many 25+ year olds who wish someone had taught them these things at a young age.
 Trust me, it’s a pretty big life changer.

 - Go to Start Here and go through every step, starting with Why Should I Care, Budgeting, Saving, Making Money and finally Adulting.
 It’s not too long and will give you a good framework to get started.